The Sherlocks: Early career

-The band played at Reading and Leeds Festivals in August 2015.
+The band formed in the summer of 2010 in the village of Bolton upon Dearne in South Yorkshire.
+They initially jammed covers in each others garages before going on to play local working men’s clubs.

+The band members soon started to pen their own songs, slowly working them into their live sets.
+Quickly building a devoted following they went on to become the first unsigned band since The Arctic Monkeys to sell out The Leadmill in Sheffield.

-The single 'Heart of Gold' received airplay from BBC Radio 1's Annie Mac, Huw Stephens, Greg James and BBC 6 Music’s Steve Lamacq.
-The fourth single, "Last Night", was released in February 2016, with the band being invited by BBC Introducing to play the SXSW festival in March 2016 in Austin, Texas.
-The band also played in Manchester as part of Dot to Dot festival in May 2016, followed by once more playing at the Leeds and Reading Festivals 2016.
-In 2016, they supported The Libertines as part of their Arena Tour.
+Debut single "Live for the Moment" (2014) and follow up "Escapade" (2015) were followed by appearances at Reading and Leeds Festivals in August 2015.
+Third single "Heart of Gold" received airplay from BBC Radio 1's Annie Mac, Huw Stephens, Greg James and BBC 6 Music’s Steve Lamacq.

+Fourth single, "Last Night", was released in February 2016, with the band being invited by BBC Introducing to play the SXSW festival in March 2016 in Austin, Texas.
+The band also played the Dot to Dot festival in Manchester in May 2016, before appearing once more at the Leeds and Reading Festivals 2016.
+In 2016, they also supported The Libertines as part of their Arena Tour.
 The Sherlocks released their fifth single, "Will You Be There?", on 15 September 2016.

 The Sherlocks announced they had been signed by Infectious Music on 19 December 2016.
 A limited edition 7" vinyl of "Will You Be There?" was released in early January 2017, entering the Official UK Vinyl Singles Chart at number 1 on 13 January.
 On 26 January 2017, the band released their sixth single "Was It Really Worth It?", with the video appearing online on Valentine's Day (14 February) 2017, which also topped the Official UK Vinyl Singles Chart.

-In early 2020, brothers Josh Davidson and Andy Davidson decided to leave the band and later in November 2020; the band announced that Alex Procter would join the band on guitar with Trent Jackson on bass.
-A new album was also mentioned at this time for release in 2021.
+The band followed up these releases with their first headlining tour of the UK.

 Live for the Moment (2017)

-On 25 April 2017, The Sherlocks announced their debut album Live for the Moment, released on 18 August 2017, as well as their seventh single "Chasing Shadows'", of which the video was released on 27 April 2017.
+On 25 April 2017, The Sherlocks announced their debut album Live for the Moment released on 18 August 2017, as well as their seventh single "Chasing Shadows'", with the video having been released on 27 April 2017.
+The album was recorded at The Quadrangle, part of Rockfield Studios in Monmouthshire.

+Following the release of the album the group headed out on a tour in the UK, Europe and USA to support its release.
+They also supported Liam Gallagher on his European tour.

+Towards the end of the year the band entered Parr Street Studios in Liverpool.
+There they recorded their second album with front man of The Coral James Skelly as producer.

 On 8 June 2019 the band played at Elland Road stadium for the celebration of 100 years of Leeds United, supporting Kaiser Chiefs and The Vaccines.